๐ŸPrinciples of Physics I

 Kinetic Energy

-• Energy of motion calculated as KE=12mv2KE = \frac{1}{2}mv^2—note that velocity is squared, so doubling speed quadruples kinetic energy
+• Energy of motion, calculated as KE=12mv2KE = \frac{1}{2}mv^2.
+Because velocity is squared, doubling speed quadruples kinetic energy.
+That's a relationship worth remembering.

 Gravitational Potential Energy

-• Position-based energy calculated as PEg=mghPE_g = mgh—the height hh is always measured relative to a chosen reference point
+• Position-based energy, calculated as PEg=mghPE_g = mgh.
+The height hh is always measured relative to a chosen reference point.

 Elastic Potential Energy

-• Stored in deformed materials like springs, calculated as PEe=12kx2PE_e = \frac{1}{2}kx^2—where kk is the spring constant and xx is displacement from equilibrium
+• Stored in deformed materials like springs, calculated as PEe=12kx2PE_e = \frac{1}{2}kx^2, where kk is the spring constant and xx is displacement from the equilibrium position.

-Compare: Gravitational PE vs. Elastic PE—both are forms of potential energy that convert to kinetic energy, but gravitational PE depends on height while elastic PE depends on displacement from equilibrium.
+Compare: Gravitational PE vs. Elastic PE: both are forms of potential energy that convert to kinetic energy, but gravitational PE depends on height while elastic PE depends on displacement from equilibrium.
 FRQs often combine both in problems involving springs launching objects vertically.

 Energy Stored in Matter

-Some energy forms are locked within the structure of matter itself—in molecular bonds, atomic nuclei, or the random motion of particles.
+Some energy forms are locked within the structure of matter itself, in molecular bonds, atomic nuclei, or the random motion of particles.
 These forms often appear in energy transformation problems where mechanical energy alone can't explain the system's behavior.

 Chemical Energy